GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 ## Challenge 2: Yes, there are others

+### Notes & Guidance

 This challenge focuses on stakeholder management, SRE principles, and gathering information.
 Here's a guide to help you facilitate the exercise:

-**Key takeaways for students:**
+**Key discussion points for students when addressing the CEOs request:**

-- **100% uptime is an unrealistic goal:**  Emphasize the trade-offs between reliability, cost, and innovation.
+- **100% uptime is an unrealistic goal:** They emphasize the trade-offs between reliability, cost, and innovation.
+- **Reliability is expensive:** They emphasise that costs skyrocket exponentially with increasing reliability.
-- **SRE is about balance:**  Help students understand the importance of balancing reliability with user needs and business priorities.
+- **SRE is about balance:**  It is important to balance reliability with user needs and business priorities, and costs.
-- **Collaboration is key:**  Stress the importance of identifying and collaborating with key stakeholders across different teams.
-- **Information gathering is crucial:** Guide students to identify the essential information needed to assess and improve reliability.

 **Guiding the discussion:**